 Why Locate Here

-Prescott Valley is at the epicenter of the tri-city economy.
+Prescott Valley is at the epicenter of the quad-city region.
 Every day new businesses open in the central Yavapai County region and Prescott Valley is the fastest growing municipality in Yavapai County.
 Prescott Valley is a fairly new community - celebrating its 35th birthday in 2013 - and as such all employment sectors are growing, including retail, manufacturing, health care, entertainment and others.
 For example, in 2006, a full-service acute care hospital and a regional rehabilitation hospital opened, representing more than $75 million in private investment in the community and more than 450 employees.
 The $35 million Prescott Valley Event Center opened in November 2006 and seats about 7,000 for concerts and 5,000 for D-League basketball games.
+Over 1 million square feet of new commercial space has been constructed in Prescott Valley in the past 10 years.

 Prescott Valley is located on Highway 69, a 4-lane highway about 25 miles from Interstate 17 and about 85 miles north of downtown Phoenix.
 Interstate 40 is about 50 miles to the north.